Evolution of the Species: Skoda Fabia Review

 Which brings us to the Monte Carlo, which is notionally the most ‘sporting’ Fabia you can buy, as Skoda has given up offering genuinely quick vRS versions of the car.

-Available as a hatch or estate, the Monte Carlo has jazzier alloy wheels, garish trim, a big glass roof and other ‘go faster’ ad ons, but is actually no quicker than Fabias that do without this stuff.
+Available as a hatch or estate, the Monte Carlo has jazzier alloy wheels, garish trim, a big glass roof and other ‘go faster’ ad-ons, but is actually no quicker than the Fabias that do without this stuff.

 Once again it seems very solid, something that extends to the interior, which won’t win any originality awards, but feels like it will last for years, and is thoughtfully designed.
 The only criticism I’d make is that, at nearly six foot tall, when I’d adjusted the driver’s seat to a comfortable position, rear legroom was rather restricted.